Preparation for Linguaskill Business

 A Linguaskill certificate has no official expiry date, so it is convenient to keep on hand.
 That said, an individual employer or university may decide how recent a result they will accept.
 The «My best score» feature lets you retake a single module without redoing the other three skills, and your best result is the one recorded on the certificate.

-If you need to prove your English for working in a company, business correspondence and negotiations, choose the Business version: its topics and vocabulary come from the workplace.
+If you need to prove your English for working in a company, business correspondence and negotiations, choose the Business version: its topics and vocabulary come from the workplace, namely buying and selling products or services, the office, business travel and human resources.
 If instead you need general English for admission or everyday tasks, standard Linguaskill fits.
 The versions share the same format, scale and result times; the only difference is the topic of the tasks.

 Linguaskill Business does not fit every case.
 If admission, a visa or a specific employer requires IELTS, TOEFL, B2 First or C1 Advanced, Linguaskill does not replace them.
 Many organisations accept Linguaskill, but each sets its own rules on which certificate and how recent a result it accepts, so check the requirements of the specific organisation you are testing for first.